MicrosoftDocs/Devices-docs/surface/battery-limit.md

 - Surface Laptop Go
 - Surface Laptop Go 2
 - Surface Laptop SE
-- Surface Go and later

 ## How Battery Limit works

-When you enable the Battery Limit setting, the battery charge is limited to 50% of maximum charge capacity.
+When you enable the Battery Limit setting, the battery stops charging when it reaches 50% of maximum charge capacity.
 If you enable Battery Limit when your device is more than 50% charged, the battery won't resume charging until it drops below 50% of maximum charge.

 Enable Battery Limit via one of the following methods: